-In most mind’s Somalia is a mess.
-Terrorists.
-Pirates.
-Kidnapping gangs.
+In most minds, Somalia is a mess.

 Hitching across the city with a Somalilander from Holland, he posed the question: “How do you find Hargeisa?”

-Before I could answer he added, “Fucked up?”
+Before I could answer, he added, “Fucked up?”

-However he said, because he was diaspora and hence perceived as a rich foreigner, everybody expected money and gifts from him to get anything done.
+However, he said, because he was diaspora and hence perceived as a rich foreigner, everybody expected money and gifts from him to get anything done.

-Somaliland is a peaceful, developing state.
+Somaliland is a peaceful, independent state

 A fact that people are fast to tell you often, delivering a friendly monologue – so that no visitor can mistake where they are.

 Variations of the following are frequent: We are Somaliland.

-In Hargeisa, greetings and questions are constant (although there’s still the odd snarl at the sight of a foreigner with camera).
+In Hargeisa, greetings and questions are constant (although there’s still the odd snarl at the sight of a foreigner with a camera).

-On the other hand some veiled women in the street, said Good Morning or Welcome to Somaliland.
+On the other hand, some veiled women in the street said “Good Morning” or “Welcome to Somaliland”.

-And a ban on alcohol is enforced strictly.
+And the ban on alcohol is strict.

 However, a popular substitute for alcohol is Qat.
-This is a bitter-tasting narcotic leaf (similar to Andean Cocoa)..
+This is a bitter-tasting narcotic leaf (similar to Andean Cocoa).

 The result is that males across the region love to chew – for hours at nearly anytime of the day.

-Well, nothing really.
+Well, nothing much, really.

 It’s just the vibe.
 The place.